HYF-Class19/agile-development-group-4/planning/backlog.md

 - [ ] As an activist I can easily tell what the page is all about

-> Intro is short and well descriptive with some tree images/icons that build to
 > the story.
 The website also captures a green theme which gives away the
 > message